Western Visayas

 Roxas City: Seafood Capital of the Philippines

 Roxas City Airport by Pale_lips Looking at Roxas City, Capiz: The Seafood Capital of the Philippines On the island of Panay in the heart of Western Visayas, is the component of Roxas.
-It is a charming coastal destination known for its rich history, scenic beauty, and mouthwatering seafood.
-With 47 barangays of which 31 are
+It is a charming coastal destination known for its rich history, scenic beauty, and mouthwatering seafood, it is a great get away, and

 Roxas City: Seafood Capital of the Philippines Read More »